-- 1. Push in the Cruise Control Master Button.
-The indicator will come on. - 2.
+- 1. Push in the CRUISE button.
+The indicator over the button comes on. - 2.
 Accelerate to the desired cruising speed above 25 mph (40 km/h).

 3. Press and release the SET/decel button on the steering wheel.
 The indicator on the instrument panel comes on to show the system is now activated.